 Ft.
 Stewart, located just outside of the Savannah MSA, and Hunter Army Airfield generate substantial economic activity in the Savannah CSA.

 Ft.
+Stewart, located just outside of the Savannah MSA, and Hunter Army Airfield generate substantial economic activity in the Savannah CSA.
+Ft.
 Stewart and Hunter AAF have an annual financial impact of $4.9 billion.
-Fort Stewart is the largest military installation east of the Mississippi River and covers nearly 279,000 acres with another 6,000 acres at Hunter Army Airfield.
+Fort Stewart is the largest military installation east of the Mississippi River and covers nearly 288,000 acres with another 6,000 acres at Hunter Army Airfield.

 Daily Working Population

 The Savannah Air National Guard Base is at the Savannah/Hilton Head International Airport.
 Based there are the 165th Airlift Wing, and the Air Dominance Center.
 Located at Hunter Army Airfield is the Georgia Air National Guard’s 117th Air Control Squadron.
 The 165th’s mission focus is Air Mobility – flying the C-130 Hercules cargo aircraft – delivering global air transportation of equipment and supplies during times of war and natural disasters.
-The mission of the 117th, having just deployed most of 2018, is focused around providing air control (radar) services for combat air operations.
+The mission of the 117th is focused around providing air control (radar) services for combat air operations.